Hanoi Food What and Where to Eat in Hanoi, Vietnam by JetSettingFools.com

 Bowls of Vietnamese desserts at Hanoi Night Market

 In addition to the Hanoi Night Market, there are several Hanoi food markets where visitors can buy fresh produce and prepared meals.
-The largest Hanoi Market is Dong Xuan Market, which is located on the north side of the Old Town (and is featured in our Hanoi Walking Tours).
+The largest Hanoi Market is Dong Xuan Market, which is located on the north side of the Old Town (and is featured in our Walking Tours of Hanoi).

 Vegetarian Vietnamese Food: At first sight, it appears vegetarians don’t have many choices when it comes to meat-free meals in Hanoi.
 However, Buddhist monks are vegetarian, so chefs are used to adapting meals to suit their needs.
 Tofu is often used to replace meat.
 When ordering, ask for Chay options – as that indicates you want a vegetarian meal.